edgelesssys/constellation/docs/docs/workflows/config.md

 ## Creating an IAM configuration

 You can create an IAM configuration for your cluster automatically using the `constellation iam create` command.
-If you already have a constellation configuration file, you can add the `--update-config` flag to the command.
+If you already have a Constellation configuration file, you can add the `--update-config` flag to the command.
 This writes the needed IAM fields into your configuration.
+Furthermore, the flag updates the zone/region of the configuration if it hasn't been set yet.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">